Well you should get your electric scooter from PET of course!

 Many people buying an electric scooter for the first time make the same mistake.
 We see it all the time from our customers.
 People are used to buying consumer electronics like phones and laptops, and do not expect modern products to need maintenance.
 So they get online, find the electric scooter they want at the cheapest price, click the purchase button and wait for their e-vehicle to arrive.

 Problem is, an e-scooter is not like buying a phone, laptop or 52inch tv.
 By definition, an electric scooter has moving parts as it is designed to get you around.
 These moving parts will require maintenance and things can go wrong.

 Tires puncture and wear out.
 Brakes and suspension systems will need attention and the folding mechanism might need adjusting from time to time.
 And that is if nothing goes wrong.
 Hard use on mean city streets put stresses on components that can cause failures.

-So what should your first questions when when buying an electric scooter?
+So what should be your first questions when buying an electric scooter?

 Where do I go for maintenance and repairs?

 What exactly is covered by the warranty?